 Electrode Application Sites:

 Explanation: Alpha-theta training aims to increase the amplitude of theta waves (4-8 Hz) while decreasing the amplitude of alpha waves (8-12 Hz).
-This protocol is often used to facilitate deep relaxation, emotional processing, and trauma resolution.
-During sessions, individuals are guided into a hypnagogic state, a transitional phase between wakefulness and sleep, which is associated with increased theta activity.
+This protocol often facilitates deep relaxation, emotional processing, and trauma resolution.
+During sessions, individuals enter a hypnagogic state, a transitional phase between wakefulness and sleep that features increased theta activity.
 This state allows for the integration of traumatic memories and emotional healing.

 Amygdala Down-Training Protocol